kyungrae/study/designing-data-intensive-applications/part2.md

 We can attach a timestamp to each write, pick the biggest timestamp as the most "recent," and discard any writes with an earlier timestamp.
 This conflict resolution algorithm, called last write wins (LWW).
+LWW achieves the goal of eventual convergence, but at the cost of durability.

 ##### The "happens-before" relationship and concurrency

 Whether one operation happens before another operation is the key to defining what concurrency means.
 In fact, we can simply say that two operations are concurrent if neither happens before the other.

+What we need is an algorithm to tell us whether two operations are concurrent or not.
+If one operation happened before another, the later operation should overwrite the earlier operation, but if the operations are concurrent, we have a conflict that needs to be resolved.

 ##### Capturing the happens-before relationships

 Server can determine whether two operations are concurrent by looking at the version numbers.
-When a write includes the version numbers from a prior read, that tells us which previous state the write is base on.
+When a write includes the version numbers from a prior read, that tells us which previous state the write is based on.
-If you make a write without including a version number, it is concurrent with all other writes, so it will not overwriting anything-it will just be returned as one of the values on subsequent reads.
+If you make a write without including a version number, it is concurrent with all other writes, so it will not overwrite anything-it will just be returned as one of the values on subsequent reads.

 ##### Version vectors